 Moisture Absorber Boxes, Refillable Dehumidifier (3 Pack)

-Moismile’s refillable moisture absorber boxes are ideal if you need quiet, no-power protection for small book storage spaces.
-You can set them in closets, basements, RVs, or cars, and they’ll keep working for up to 60 days.
-Their high-purity calcium chloride helps drop humidity from 75% to 55%, while the transparent box lets you check moisture levels at a glance.
-Three layers of waterproof paper help prevent leaks, so you can place them near books with confidence.
+Moismile’s refillable moisture absorber boxes are useful if you need quiet, no-power protection for small book storage spaces.
+You can set them in closets, basements, RVs, or cars, and they are designed to work for weeks depending on the temperature and humidity.
+The high-purity calcium chloride helps pull moisture into the clear lower chamber, so you can check progress at a glance.
+The waterproof paper layers help with containment, but you should still place the box where it cannot be knocked into books.
 They’re fragrance-free, compact, and easy to use.

 Best For: People looking for a quiet, fragrance-free, no-power moisture absorber for small storage spaces like book areas, closets, basements, RVs, or cars.